By Natasha Karunaratne

 The Prominence of Germans in America

 By 1910, Germans were the largest non-English speaking immigrant group in America, with the first wave of migrants arriving in Pennsylvania, New York, and Maryland during colonial times.
-According to the 1910 census, it was estimated that one in every eleven Americans was first or second generation German.
-German was the most commonly studied foreign language and was considered, by many, a lingua franca of the of the literary scene, of the entertainment scene, and of the theater.
-Certain cities, such as Cleveland, Cincinnati, St. Louis, and Chicago, had German language schools, German-language newspapers, and even clubs where German-Americans could enjoy their own company while drinking German-style lager.
+According to the 1910 census, it was estimated that one in every eleven Americans was first or second-generation German.
+German was the most commonly studied foreign language and was considered, by many, a lingua franca of the literary scene, of the entertainment scene, and of the theater.
+Certain cities, such as Cleveland, Cincinnati, St. Louis, and Chicago, had German-language schools, German-language newspapers, and even clubs where German-Americans could enjoy their own company while drinking German-style lager.
 German Catholic and Lutheran churches often operated as schools, teaching their German-American students in German.

 The Attack on German Culture

 However, as World War I began, many Americans no longer felt as if German culture could mix with American society.
 These sentiments became even stronger after the U.S. joined the war on the side of the Allies against Central Powers.
 The notion that anyone could even be German-American, in its hyphenated form, was now perceived as dangerous, as they were fully assimilated, or in the words of many at the time, “not 100% American.”
 In his famous speech on “Americanism” Theodore Roosevelt warned of the danger from hyphenated identities, insinuating, among other concerns, that once in the United States, German-Americans need to become solely Americans.